DeskX11/DeskX/README.md

 # Windows
 # To compile, you need to use Cygwin + MinGW.
 During the installation of Cygwin, you need to select
 # the components g++, make, SDL2, git.
-After open Cygwin terminal and follow the instructions below
+After open Cygwin terminal and follow the instructions below:
 git clone https://github.com/DeskX11/DeskX/
 cd DeskX
 make client